London underground station Charing Cross, Bakerloo Line & Northern Line, Zone 1

 2. The bronze Lion Sculptures at the foot of Nelson's Column are a challenge for young and old.
 You have to climb a bit to reach a place in front of or on one of the lions.
 Exactly this is the appealing point for the popular photo scene.

 3. The National Gallery is the largest building on the square and particularly striking by the tall columns on the facade.
 Some steps lead up to the area in front of the building, which offers a good overview of the Trafalgar Square.
 The entrance to the National Gallery, the famous London art museum, is free.

 4. The church of St Martin-in-the-Fields is especially known because of its excellent location in the center of London and as a venue for classical concerts.
-Several times a week free concerts take place at 13:00 o'clock.
-In the evening you have to pay an entrance fee for the concerts.
+Usually several times a week free concerts take place during the day.
+Most times in the evening you have to pay an entrance fee for the concerts.
 The Church can be visited free of charge at certain times.
 The Café in the Crypt is praised by many visitors and offers freshly cooked meals at reasonable prices. (link further below)

 5. The two Fountains with the surrounding basins offer some good seat possibilities to observe the hustle and bustle at the place.
 On some hot days, which do not occur frequently, usually overheated tourists put their stressed feet into the water, although it is forbidden.

 Width: approx. 110 m Length: approx. 110 m